pustotnik/zenmake/docs/buildconf.rst

 """""""""
     A path to the root of a project build directory.
 By default it is directory 'build' in the project root path.
 Path can be absolute or relative to directory where buildconf file is located.
+It is important to be able to remove the build directory safely, so it should never be given as . or ...

 realbuildroot
 """""""""""""